cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 #### **DDAU and the `mut` helper**

-The Data Down - Actions Up approach to propagate state changes in an app advices us to not rely on double bindings for mutate state but on explicit function invocations.
-Consider the next select code:
+The Data Down - Actions Up approach to propagate state changes in an app advices us to not rely on two-way bindings for mutate state but on explicit function invocations.
+Consider the next code example:

 {% codeblock template.hbs lang:html %}
 {% raw %}